securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 **Step 6**.
 In this section, you can decide who is able to send you a friend request.
 This is not particularly important in terms of information security, since in the end, it is still you who decides who to accept as a friend, and you should always exercise caution and avoid adding people who are unknown or untrusted.
 If you want to change this setting, **click** *Edit*.

 **Step 7.** *Who can look you up using the email address/phone number you provided?* Here, you can limit the ease with which people can look you up by knowing your phone number or e-mail address (although this is still technically possible). **Click** *Edit* and ensure that only **Friends** can search for you by your e-mail address and phone number.

+Note: Don't forget to check who can view your phone number and email address directly on your profile.
+To do this, click on your profile to view your timeline.
+Click *About*, then *Contact and Basic Information* in the menu on the left.
+Under *Contact Information*, hover over any number or address you have shared.
+Change the settings by clicking *Edit*.
+We recommend limiting this information to *Only Me*.

 **Step 8.** *Do you want outside search engines to link to your profile?* Here you can limit people's ability to find your **Facebook** page via search engines.
 The default settings make it as easy as possible for individuals to find you this way, including possible adversaries. **Click** *Edit* and **uncheck** the box which says *Allow search engines outside of Facebook to link to your profile*.